lin-justin/Applied_Machine-Learning/README.md

 # Applied Machine Learning

-Used sklearn, TensorFlow/Keras, and PyTorch.
+Dartmouth Quantitative Biomedical Sciences course taught by Professor Saeed Hassanpour where we learned the fundamentals of machine learning and deep learning using sklearn, TensorFlow/Keras, and PyTorch.

+Developed feed forward neural networks, convolutional neural networks using transfer learning on ResNet18, and sentiment analysis using LSTM.